 A brief warning to inventors and the unaware

-There are a number of institutions that operate to "help inventors get patents."
+There are a number of institutions that operate to “help inventors get patents.”
 Occasionally, they will offer a guarantee of a patent issuing.
-I personally refer to these as "patent mills," and their modis operandi is to file a design patent on every single invention that comes through their door.
+I personally refer to these as “patent mills,” and their modus operandi is to file a design patent on every single invention that comes through their door.
 This is a huge disservice to the inventors.
 If the wrong type of application is filed, the important and valuable aspects of the invention would be donated to the public domain and forever lost to the inventor.
 It is a scheme to extract money, and nothing more.

 Free consultations are your friend